bcgov/housing-data-challenge-2/readme.md

 - PostgreSQL

 ### How to run:
+1. Clone or Download this
 1. Go go the folder
-2. type: bundle install
+2. Type: bundle install
-3. type: rails server
+3. Type: rails server
 4. Open your browser at http://localhost:3000/

 [Testing Link]: <https://data-visualization-hoseokoh.herokuapp.com/>